This webpage features infamous quotes from "experts" in history who were very wrong and, indeed, resisted change.

 Be careful what you say about PERMANENT concepts and projects, because in the future someone may be quoting what YOU said on the record in digital history.
-What will your children and colleagues think in 2030 about what you said in 2013?
+What will your children and colleagues think in the future?

 Read on and have a chuckle.